sparkison/m3u-editor/docs/docker-compose.md

 This project now provides two main workflows:

 1. CI / image builds that produce multiple image variants (all-in-one, php-fpm, nginx) pushed to Docker Hub.
-2. Local development / deployment using docker-compose: either a modular setup (separate php-fpm + nginx) or the legacy single-image "all-in-one" master image.
+2. Local development / deployment using docker-compose: either a modular setup (separate php-fpm + nginx) or the legacy single-image "all-in-one" master image (note: the all-in-one image does not include nginx; nginx is run separately).

 Files
 -----